The Elements of An Effective Corporate Technical Training Program

 Ongoing Support Is Available

-Ongoing support can manifest in many ways, including knowledge bases, job aids, contextual help, a video library, and sometimes even a user guide.
-Sometimes it may be helpful to set up a community on your enterprise social network where employees can ask questions and help others.
+Ongoing support can manifest in various ways, including knowledge bases, job aids, contextual help, a video library, and occasionally a user guide.
+Sometimes it may be helpful to set up a community on your enterprise social network where employees can ask questions and help one another.

-A continuous learning and development culture is essential to empowering your workforce to adapt to changing demands and help your organization stay competitive.
+A culture of continuous learning and development is essential to empowering your workforce to adapt to changing demands and help your organization stay competitive.

 Feedback Is Gathered and Implemented

-Effective corporate technical training programs should be dynamic and evolve based on participant, stakeholder, and outcome feedback.
+Effective corporate technical training programs should be dynamic and evolve based on feedback from participants, stakeholders, and outcomes.
 If training isn’t being considered beyond what employees think, then the impact will never truly be measured.

 Regularly seeking feedback from employees regarding their training experiences allows you to identify areas for improvement and make necessary adjustments from a usability perspective.
 For example, if the training was too fast or slow, something was missing or confusing, or simply too much content, making it difficult to learn.